TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

 - Git

-  *meida control, volume control, automatic backlight and some other things WILL NOT WORK!*
+  *meida control, volume control and some other things WILL NOT WORK!*